 Is there anything a parent can do to prevent these problems?
 There is evidence that parent interventions during high school and beyond can impact a college student’s drug and alcohol use.
 Moreover, in my practice, I’ve seen how parent interventions can steer students back on track.

-7 Tips for Parents of High School Seniors: How to Help Prevent Drug and Alcohol Problems in College
+How to Help Prevent Drug and Alcohol Problems in College

 1. Create a positive parenting relationship with your child.

 Let your child know what you are proud of and how you have seen them mature.
 While teenagers can test parents’ patience, foster enough good will between the two of you so that your child will listen if they do have a problem.

 2. Educate yourself about the current drug and alcohol climate on campus.

 Alcohol by far is the most problematic substance on campus.
 One of three students reported binge drinking (5 or more drinks in a sitting) at least once in a two-week period.
 Alcohol is associated with nearly 2000 college student deaths and 100,000 sexual assaults per year.
 In a month’s time, nearly one in five students used marijuana and over one in ten used other drugs like stimulants, sedatives, or opioids.